Émile Henry (anarchist)

 The Café Terminus bombing and Henry's trial were central events in the emergence of modern terrorism.
 By targeting an adversary identified with society as a whole, he ushered terrorism into the era of mass terrorism, a phenomenon that continues into the 21st century.
-Unlike Ravachol or Vaillant, his predecessors, he did not present himself as an avenger but rather as a fighter who must destroy 'bourgeois society' or die.
-He was sentenced to death, which did not seem to trouble him; he refused to appeal—declaring that he did not recognize 'bourgeois justice'—and was executed on 21 May 1894 in Paris.
+Unlike Ravachol or Vaillant, his predecessors, he did not present himself as an avenger but rather as a fighter who must destroy "bourgeois society" or die.
+He was sentenced to death, which did not seem to trouble him; he refused to appeal—declaring that he did not recognize "bourgeois justice"—and was executed on 21 May 1894 in Paris.
 The motivations behind this attack are debated, but they could range from a thought-out radicalization to romantic reasons aimed at impressing Élisa Gauthey, the anarchist with whom Henry was in love.
-Therefore, the attack isn't necessarily linked solely or altogether to anarchism.

-His figure and his final attack were rejected by part of anarchists in France, who began to question the use of terrorism to achieve their goals after this event.
+His action was rejected by some anarchists in France, who began to question the use of terrorism to achieve their goals after this event.
 Thus, he foreshadowed the end of the Ère des attentats and the evolution of anarchism from propaganda by the deed to other forms of struggle, such as anarcho-syndicalism.
-However, some anarchists, especially within individualist anarchism, used him as a symbol and hero of their struggle.
+However, some, especially within individualist anarchism, used him as a symbol and hero of their struggle.
 Even though he did not influence later anarchist terrorism, the directions he gave to modern terrorism continued into the 21st century within very different movements.